xxstraky/CS157C-team2/README.md

     git clone https://github.com/xxstraky/CS157C-team2.git

-Then navigate into the project folder:
+Then navigate into the root folder of the project:

     cd CS157C-team2